scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 [**[54:16]** For assuredly he who believeth will receive reward.

-**[54:17]** But now, as for you, ye wicked that now are, turn ye to destruction, because ye will speedily be visited, in that formerly ye rejected the understanding of the Most High.
+**[54:17]** But now, as for you, ye wicked that now are, turn ye to destruction, because ye will speedily be visited, in that from time to time ye rejected the understanding of the Most High.

-**[54:18]** For His works have not taught you, Nor has the skill of His creation which is at all times persuaded you.]
+**[54:18]** For His works have not taught you, nor has the skill of His creation which is at all times persuaded you.]

 **[54:19]** Adam is therefore not the cause, save only of his own soul, but each of us has been the Adam of his own soul.